Pasha

-Pasha (پاشا; paşa; باشا) (Note: In older works it is sometimes anglicized as bashaw.) was a high rank in the Ottoman political and military system, typically granted to governors, generals, dignitaries, and others.
-Pasha was also one of the highest titles in the 20th-century Kingdom of Egypt and it was also used in Morocco in the 20th century, where it denoted a regional official or governor of a district.
+Pasha (پاشا; paşa; باشا) (Note: In older works sometimes anglicized as bashaw.) was a high-rank, aristocratic title in the Ottoman political and military system, typically granted by the Sultan to governors, generals, dignitaries, and others carrying the tughra (imperial seal).
+Pasha, in one of its various ranks, is equivalent to the British title of Lord.
+Pasha was one of the highest titles in the 20th-century Kingdom of Egypt and it was also used in Morocco in the 20th century, where it denoted a regional official or governor of a district.